Magnecor RACE WIRES:

 CAUTION — UNIVERSAL WIRE SETS (any brand including Magnecor): Although many experienced installers are able to successfully cut, strip, terminate and boot Magnecor Race Wires (which can be bought as universal sets) using our professional heavy duty crimping tool, we do not recommend that you attempt to do so unless it’s an absolute emergency, particularly if you are using our 10mm diameter cable.
 As anyone who has done this job will tell you — it’s not easy to terminate any brand or diameter unfinished spark plug wires, even using the flimsy closing tools and crimping pliers that are available from speed shops.
 Nothing is more time consuming and frustrating than constantly re-terminating spark plug wires on engines designed to make spark plug wires impossible to reach.

 FINALLY: If you can’t find a Magnecor dealer in your area, you can buy directly from our factory in the UK.
-More information about how to contact our distributors can be found under ‘stockists and dealers’ on the menu bar above.
-To contact us directly you can fill out the form on the ‘Contact Us’ page above.
+More information about how to contact our distributors can be found on our ‘stockists and dealers‘ page.
+To contact us directly you can fill out the form on the ‘Contact Us‘ page.

 In almost every instance the problem is caused by improper installation of the wires and/or bad termination of universal wires.
 Also, a failed or excessively gapped spark plug, a cracked or condensation-laden (inside) distributor cap or a cracked ignition coil tower can cause arcing that seems to come from the ignition wires.
+Sometimes, a silicone rubber spark plug, distributor or coil boot is cut by something sharp (usually during installation).
 Any of these problems causes spark energy to find it easier to induce itself to the outside of the cable jacket and/or boots, as well as arcing over the inside of moist distributor caps and coil towers in preference to jumping the spark plug gap.
 Also, the distributor cap and/or coil could have been damaged (cracked or burnt) by failed conductors in the previous ignition wires burning back inside the cable insulating jackets or by failed solid resistor connectors used on European ignition wires.

 Often, on some Chrysler vehicles, the ignition coil has been changed by the previous owner to a non-Chrysler coil, and unless we are made aware of this situation, the coil lead we supply in sets will only properly fit a Chrysler coil.
 It’s possible to loosely fit conventional coil leads into Chrysler coils, and forcibly fit Chrysler coil leads to conventional coils — however in most cases arcing will occur!
 This is only a problem on certain Chrysler vehicles sold in USA from 1978-1991